2025 Cincinnati Reds season

 The 2025 Cincinnati Reds season was the 156th season for the franchise in Major League Baseball, and their 23rd at Great American Ball Park in Cincinnati.

 On September 28, the Reds clinched a postseason berth for the first time since 2020, and for the first time in a full season since 2013, as the sixth seed Wild Card team in the National League with the New York Mets' loss to the Miami Marlins.
 This made them the third team since 2000 to ever make the MLB playoffs with 83 or fewer wins and they were also the first team to qualify for the postseason with no .270 batting average or 25 home runs hitter.
 They lost in a two-game sweep to the eventual World Series champion Los Angeles Dodgers in the Wild Card Series.

+The Cincinnati Reds drew an average home attendance of 26,967, the 20th-highest of all MLB teams.

 Off-season

 New manager

 On October 4, 2024, the Reds hired Terry Francona as their manager, announcing that they agreed on a three-year contract with a club option for the 2028 season.

 Francona joins the Reds and has a lifetime record of 1950–1672 over a 23-year career.
 Francona managed with the Philadelphia Phillies from 1997–2000, the Boston Red Sox from 2004–2011 and the Cleveland Indians / Guardians from 2013–2023.
 He led the Red Sox to two World Series titles, winning in 2004 and 2007.
 Francona is also the winningest manager in Cleveland history, earning a record of 921–757 with six post-season appearances in 11 years.
 He won the American League Manager of the Year award in 2013, 2016 and 2022 with the Indians/Guardians.

 Francona also had a 10-year playing career and played the 1987 season with the Reds.
 In 102 games with Cincinnati, Francona hit .227 with three home runs and 12 RBI in 102 games.
 In his career, he batted .274 with 16 home runs and 143 RBI and in addition to playing with the Reds, Francona played with the Montreal Expos, Chicago Cubs, Cleveland Indians and Milwaukee Brewers.